alvst/homebridge-bearer-token-expiration-notification/README.md

 `npm install -g alvst/homebridge-bearer-token-expiration-notification`

 And add the following to the accessories list in your Homebridge config.
-I recommend the name "!! \"Your Bearer Token Has expired\" !!"
-As the notification will then read Motion detected !! \"Your Bearer Token Has expired\" !!.
+I recommend the name "**!! \"Your Bearer Token Has expired\" !!**" As the notification will then read "Motion detected !! \"Your Bearer Token Has expired\" !!".

 ```json
     "accessories": [